thomasjjj/tg-keyword-trends/README.md

 - [x] use the txt report to populate the PDF report with contextual data.
 - [ ] add asyncio options to optimise performance
 - [ ] better graphing, eg percent usage over time to adjust for new channels or surges in activity
+- [ ] make sure the above is included in the report pdf
 - [x] time range selection
 - [ ] custom channel list
 - [ ] wordcloud generation of all matching messages to extract additional context, terms, and insights